mortezakowkabi/jcb-persian-documentation/048-Tutorial-on-making-a-pull-request-at-Joomla-Component-Builder-Snippets.md

 Admins have several merge options:

-* Click **“Merge pull request”** directly on GitHub.
+* Click **"Merge pull request"** directly on GitHub.
 * If there are conflicts, advanced admins may resolve them using **command line tools**.

-For conflicts, follow GitHub’s **“command-line instructions”** link to learn how to merge manually.
+For conflicts, follow GitHub's **"command-line instructions"** link to learn how to merge manually.

 ---